 My cat/dog is missing.
 What do I do?

 We’re sorry to hear your pet is missing, we understand this is a very stressful time.
-Please call our reception team on 0131 669 5331 between the hours of 9am and 4:30pm, Monday-Saturday.
-They will take more details from you be able to let you know if your pet arrives into our care.
+Please call our reception team on 0131 669 5331 between the hours of 9am and 4pm, Monday-Sunday.
+We will check if your pet has been handed in to us, or if we’ve had any reports of your pet being found.
+We will also take your contact details so we can let you know if we get any information about your pet being found.
 Alternatively, visit our Lost Pets page for further advice.
 Please note that due to the high volume of requests of this nature, unfortunately we can’t share photos of lost pets on our social media pages but we can give you advice to help you find your lost pet.

 I have seen a stray cat/dog.
 What do I do?